masarcode/us-crime-socioeconomic-analysis/README.md

 ## Why This Project Matters

-Understanding the relationship between economic conditions and crime is essential for informed public policy and social planning.
+Understanding the relationship between economic conditions and crime is crucial for informed policymaking and effective public safety planning.

-In this project, I analyzed 3,000+ U.S. counties to examine how key socioeconomic factors—specifically median income and unemployment rates—relate to violent crime rates.
-Using Python for data extraction, cleaning, and OLS regression analysis, I found a statistically significant negative relationship (p < 0.05) between median income and crime rates, indicating that higher-income areas tend to experience lower levels of violent crime.
+In this project, I analyzed U.S. state-level data to examine the relationship between violent crime rates and key socioeconomic indicators, including median household income and unemployment rates.
+Using Python for data cleaning, exploratory analysis, and ordinary least squares (OLS) regression, I found a statistically significant negative relationship (p < 0.05) between median income and crime rates, indicating that states with higher median incomes tend to experience lower levels of violent crime.
+I also observed a positive and significant relationship between unemployment and crime rates.

-To make these insights accessible and interactive, I built a Tableau dashboard that allows users to explore crime patterns geographically and analyze income–crime relationships at the state level.
-This combination of statistical analysis and visualization demonstrates how data-driven insights can support evidence-based decision-making in economics and public policy.
+To effectively communicate these findings, I created an interactive Tableau dashboard featuring a geographic crime map and a scatter plot with trend lines, which allows users to explore patterns across states and visually assess the relationships between income, unemployment, and crime.

 ## Visualization
 Interactive Tableau dashboard: